MusayabR/case10/README.md

 ## credits and license

 i used Chatgpt and cursor to assist in this project.
 It helped analyze how to approach this data base and what charts would work.
-It helped with coding the front end.
+It helped with coding the front end and showing and teaching how to use streamlit.